embeddings-benchmark/mteb/CONTRIBUTING.md

 make test
 ```

-This is also run by the CI pipeline, so if this passed locally you can be almost sure that your changes will not cause a failed test once you create a pull request.
-We recommend running the tests in the lowest version of python supported by the package (see the [pyproject.toml](missing)) to ensure compatibility.
+This is also run by the CI pipeline, so if this passed locally, you can be almost sure that your changes will not cause a failed test once you create a pull request.
+We recommend running the tests in the lowest version of python supported by the package (see the [pyproject.toml](https://github.com/embeddings-benchmark/mteb/blob/main/pyproject.toml)) to ensure compatibility.

 ### Running linting

-To run the linting before a pull request you can use the following command:
+To run the linting before submitting a pull request, use:

 ```bash
 make lint